Loway/OpenQueueMetricsAddOns/ansible-uniloader-splitter/README.md

 	        login: "webqloader"
 	        pass:  "upload"

-Each client must be set up so that all queus for "client1" are named eg "1234-client1"  and all agents are like "SIP/103-client1", so that the splitter can split them  correctly.
+Each client must be set up so that all queues for "client1" are named eg "1234-client1"  and all agents are like "SIP/103-client1", so that the splitter can split them  correctly.
 If you need different settings, see `files/splitter.json.j2`.

 To run, just run: